One weekend a while back, my husband and I joined some friends for a quick half-hour of blueberry picking.

 - Remove the dough from the fridge and, leaving it between the wax paper, roll it to ¼-inch thickness.

 - Using a knife or cookie cutter, cut out the treats and place them on a nonstick baking sheet.

 - Bake for 12–15 minutes.

-I really enjoy using ingredients like blueberries in Banjo’s treats because of the potential health benefits.
+I enjoy using blueberries in Banjo’s treats because of the potential health benefits.

 Blueberries contain pterostilbene, a “powerful, dog-approved antioxidant that has been shown to contain potent cancer-fighting properties in animal studies,” according to Dr. W. Jean Dodds, DVM.1

 Aside from the healthfulness of these treats, I’m even happier that Banjo is a fan of the berries — she loves her treats and leaves no crumbs behind.